 Now we’re really getting into how to avoid that ugly black line!

-When we talk about flash sync speed, we’re taking about the maximum speed at which your flash synchronizes with your camera’s shutter speed.
+When we talk about flash sync speed, we’re talking about the maximum speed at which your flash synchronizes with your camera’s shutter speed.

 Different cameras sync at different shutter speeds.
 Your camera manual will tell you what yours is.
 Or you could find it out by trial and error with different shutter speeds.
 When you see a black line at the bottom of the photo, you know you’ve exceeded the maximum flash sync speed of your camera.
 More on this in a moment.